rmagatti/auto-session/README.md

 #### Recommended sessionoptions config

-For a better experience with the plugin overall using this config for `sessionoptions` is recommended.
+For a better experience with the plugin overall using this config for `sessionoptions` is recommended:

 **Lua**